 “There are no ‘standard’ attorney’s fees, but the hourly charge typically ranges from $250 to $600/hour depending on where you live and the size of the law firm.
-Understand that there are lawyers who do state work for $50/hour and law firms in New York City that far exceed the $600/hour mark,” says Costantini.
+Some lawyers do state work for $50/hour, and law firms in New York City that far exceed the $600/hour mark,” says Costantini.

-The bottom line is that fees can vary greatly from one lawyer to the next.
+The bottom line is that fees can and do vary greatly from one lawyer to the next.
 Here’s why.